kxdang/kiendang/data/blog/may-2019-pomodoro.md

 slug: may-2019-pomodoro
 title: '🍅 May Pomodoro Reflection'
 tags: ['pomodoro']
-description: A monthly progress for May.
+summary: A monthly progress for May.
 My current status and reflection on my productivity, goals and achievements.
 ---

 ![](/static/images/pomodoros/92pomo.jpg)